 Women's Voluntary Services (WVS) Canada

 Women's Voluntary Services (WVS) Canada.
 The WVS was an organization instituted in 1938 and dedicated to providing much-needed war time relief efforts for civilian victims who had been evacuated or lost their homes.
-Based on a British model, the WVS served from 1938 to 1966 as a voluntary organisation concerned with helping people in need and to help in the event of War.
+Based on a British model, the WVS served from 1938 to 1966 as a voluntary organization concerned with helping people in need and to help in the event of War.
 The WVS collected and distributed clothing from all over the world.
 In total over twenty million garments were distributed.
 The organization worked with the American and Canadian Red Cross to provide this relief.
 Between 1941 and 1945 the WVS collected three million garments, 85,000 sheets and bedding, 86,000 blankets, 350,000 quilts, 16,000 boots and shoes and 262 tons of jam from generous Canadians through the Canadian Red Cross.
 In addition, the WVS’s 12,000 volunteers collected money to purchase clothing and other garments.

 Women's Volunteer Services Canada pin.